Division of Water and Power

-It is the mission of the Irrigation, Power and Safety of Dams (IPSOD) program to promote self-determination, economic opportunities and public safety through the sound management of irrigation, dam and power facilities owned by the Bureau of Indian Affairs (BIA).
+It is the mission of the Division of Water and Power (DWP) to promote self-determination, economic opportunities, and public safety through the sound management of irrigation, dam, and power facilities owned or operated by the Bureau of Indian Affairs (BIA).
 In support of this mission, DWP is committed to the following:

 The DWP Central Office staff provide policy, oversight, advisory, and technical support to regions and agencies on water resources, irrigation, power, and SOD.
 Central Office staff are located in Washington D.C., Lakewood, Colorado, Portland, Oregon, Billings, Montana, Phoenix, and Coolidge, Arizona.
 Central Office contact information is listed below: